hennesb/all-things-isam/README.md

 # Setting up an IBM Security Access Manager development lab
 This repository contains instructions to standup an IBM security access manager webseal docker instance.
-Trial licence acceptance manually through the LMI but the runtime and reverse proxy configuration is performed using the IBM ISAM ansible roles.
+Trial licence acceptance is performed manually through the LMI but the runtime and reverse proxy configurations are performed using the IBM Security Access Manager ansible roles.
+Outcomes I hope to achieve with this repo are

+- a development environment where webseal acts a reverse proxy to your application
+- use the ISAM REST APIs against your own dedicated environment
+- demonstrate ansible working with IBM
+- connect to the OpenLDAP registry using Apache Directory Studio

 <aside class="warning">
 I use a default passwords in this demo lab and LDAP is running on a plaintext port of 389.
 All passwords are admin.
 Usual warnings , please change these for your environment.